awisniewski21/ShengChengZi/README.md

 生成字 (ShēngChéng Zì) is a Generative AI toolkit for various tasks involving Chinese characters, including:

 - **Text-to-Image Generation**
-  - [ ] (WIP) Generate a Chinese character based on a text prompt
+  - Generate a Chinese character based on a text prompt (see `glyffuser`'s rand2char/text2char models)
 - **Image-to-Image Translation**
-  - [ ] (WIP) Generate a simplified or traditional variant of a given Chinese character
+  - Generate a simplified or traditional variant of a given Chinese character (see `palette`'s char2char models)

 ---